Time Fairness in Online Knapsack Problems: Online Fair Algorithms

-\begin{dfn}[Optimal threshold $d^\star$] Consider an offline approximation algorithm $\APX$ for $\OKP$.
-Given any $\mathcal{I} \in \Omega$, $\APX(\mathcal{I})$ sorts the items by non-increasing value density and accepts them greedily in this order.
-If all items are of weight at most $\epsilon$, $\APX(\mathcal{I})$ fills at least $(1 - \epsilon)$ portion of the knapsack with the highest value density items, and so $\APX$ has an approximation factor of $1/(1-\epsilon)$.
-Let $x \in [L,U]$ and $V$ denote the lowest value density of any item and the total value obtained by $\APX(\mathcal{I})$.
-Then, if the total value of items with value density $x$ chosen in $\APX(\mathcal{I})$ is $\geq V/2$, define $d^\star := x$.
-Otherwise, define $d^\star := x^+$, where $x^+$ is the smallest value density in $\mathcal{I}$ larger than $x$. \end{dfn} Since $d^\star$ is unknown to the online algorithm, we propose a prediction model such that an algorithm receives a single prediction $\hat{d} \in [L, U]$ for each $\mathcal{I}$, where the prediction is perfect if $\hat{d} = d^\star$ for $\mathcal{I}$.
-With this prediction model, we present an online algorithm that incorporates the prediction into its threshold function.
-We follow the emerging literature on learning-augmented algorithms, where it is standard to evaluate an algorithm based on its \textit{consistency} and \textit{robustness} \cite{Lykouris:18, Purohit:18}.
+It is reasonable to assume that $\rho_{\mathcal{I}}(x)$ can be learned for typical instances from historical data, since a model can calculate the hindsight optimal solutions and learn the frequencies of packed items.
+Such predictions have been shown to be PAC learnable by~\citep{canonne2020short}.\\ Let $\hat{\rho}^{-1}_{\mathcal{I}}(y) : y \in [0,1] \rightarrow [L, U]$ denote a black-box predictor, where $\hat{\rho}^{-1}_{\mathcal{I}}(y)$ is the predicted inverse function of $\rho_{\mathcal{I}}(x)$.
+By a single query $\nicefrac{\gamma}{2}$ made to the predictor, we can obtain $\hat{d}_\gamma = \rho^{-1}_{\mathcal{I}}(\nicefrac{\gamma}{2})$, which predicts the critical value $d^\star_\gamma$.
+Using this prediction model, we present an online algorithm that incorporates the prediction into its threshold function.
+We follow the emerging literature on learning-augmented algorithms, where algorithms are evaluated using \textit{consistency} and \textit{robustness} \citep{Lykouris:18, Purohit:18}.
 Consistency is defined as the competitive ratio of the algorithm when predictions are accurate, while robustness is the worst-case competitive ratio over any prediction errors.
-These two metrics quantify the power of an algorithm to exploit accurate predictions and ensure bounded competitiveness with poor predictions.
+These metrics jointly measure how an algorithm exploits accurate predictions and ensures bounded competitiveness with poor predictions.